eossiander/recordlinkage/README.md

 This repository includes several programs that illustrate the process I used to create a hospitalization revisit file for Washington State hospitalizations, Washington State linked hospitalization/death files, and a linked birth defects/birth file.

-The epi brown bag presentation is in **epiBB.html**; you may view this in a browser by copying the link to the file, then visiting this page: http://htmlpreview.github.io/, and pasting the link into the box provided there.
+The epi brown bag presentation is in **epiBB.html**; you may view this in a browser by copying the link for the file, then visiting this page: http://htmlpreview.github.io/, and pasting the link into the box provided there.

 Other files:
 - **BDSSlink_2014.Rnw:** text file showing the SAS and R code I used to link data from the birth defects surveillance system to the birth file.